wormhole-foundation/xdapp-book/src/technical/evm/coreLayer.md

 `publishMessage` will output a `sequence` (uint64) that is used in conjunction with `emitterChainID` and `emitterAddress` to retrive the generated VAA from the Guardian Network.

-### Parsing and Verifying a Message
+### Parsing and Verifying a VAA

-Parsing and Verifying a message will depend on the type of VAA that your application expects: a Single VAA or a Batch VAA.
+Parsing and Verifying a VAA will depend on the type of VAA that your application expects: a Single VAA or a Batch VAA.

-For either message type, remember to collect gas fees associated with submitting them on-chain after all VAAs have been verified.
+For either VAA type, remember to collect gas fees associated with submitting them on-chain after all VAAs have been verified.

 **Single VAA**